dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ## new AccessControl()

-AccessControl is a driver to work with the TerminusDB and TerminusCMS access control API.
+AccessControl is a driver to work with the TerminusDB and DFRNT TerminusDB cloud access control API once launched.

 For credentials, you can use a JWT token, an API token or basic authentication with username and password.